mercedes-benz/sechub/ide-plugins/vscode/README.md

 - **Connect to SecHub Server**: Connect to a SecHub server to view jobs and load reports directly from the server.
 - **Fetch Remote Reports**: Fetch SecHub reports directly from the server.
 - **Resolve Issues**: Resolve issues by marking them as false positives directly in the report.
+- **Explain Vulnerablity by AI**: Use the AI-powered explanation feature to get detailed explanations of vulnerabilities.

 ## Usage